The Case of: JonBenét Ramsey: Ransom note

 According to E!
 News, "One of the strangest parts of the Ramsey case has always been the ransom note, which [...] made no sense given the fact that JonBenét's body was found in the house a few hours later".
-Misspellings and other mistakes were made to cover the fact that the writer was in fact a native speaker of the English language.
+Fitzgerald believed that misspellings and other mistakes were intentional, to make it appear that English was not the writer's native language.

-The note demanded $118,000, the rounded amount of John Ramsey's bonus that year.
-It took the experts 21 minutes or more to copy the ransom note and it noted that it would take more time to think about what to write.
-The pen and paper were not left out, but returned to their rightful place by the note's author.
+The note demanded $118,000, the rounded amount of John Ramsey's bonus after taxes the previous year.
+It took the experts 21 minutes or more just to copy the ransom note.
+The pen and paper appeared to have been put back where they belonged after the note was written.
 Many lines from the letter were taken from Speed, Dirty Harry and other films.

 Fitzgerald said that the note appeared to be written by a "maternal" person.
 A US Federal Court had ruled that Patsy had almost certainly not written the note, and that "abundant evidence" demonstrated the innocence of all the Ramseys.

 The letters ‘S.B.T.C’ have also been a mystery.
 There have been many guesses about what the letters could stand for, but none have been confirmed.